Almost 3,500 juveniles got away with nearly 7,900 crimes over an eight-year period, an internal Garda report has found.

 Garda HQ said a small number of victims of serious crimes would receive a personal visit, with the letter, in the coming days.

-The review found that the “vast majority” of the 3,489 children led chaotic lives and had a history of reoffending, meaning they had significant contact both with Gardai and the Courts “before and after the incident that was not appropriately progressed”.
+The review found the “vast majority” of the 3,489 children led chaotic lives and had a history of reoffending, meaning they had significant contact with Gardai and the Courts “before and after the incident that was not appropriately progressed”.

 The review found that before the referral under review, these children, on average, had four prior referrals, two prior charges and one prior summons.